colton456p/Stack-Overflow-Data-Analysis/SQL_queries.md

 FROM Users
 WHERE LastAccessDate BETWEEN '2024-01-01' AND '2024-01-31';
 ```
-### Return the average length of a replies body from the first to the last of the month
+### Return the average length of body for a answer from the first to the last of the month
 ```
 SELECT
     AVG(LEN(Body)) AS AvgBodyLength